Rishi838/code-freak/README.md

 we learn together

-we are an exiting bunch of people coming together to learn upto all capabilities and give our level best to become the best
+we are an exciting bunch of people coming together to learn upto all capabilities and give our level best to become the best